Trump’s Pathological Vendettas Against His Critics Have Been Evident For Years

 His public humiliations of the government officials who testified against him in the recent impeachment trials are just part of a long history of how Trump works to eliminate critics who have the facts to counter his fantasy stories about being a great leader, businessman, family man, and delusional intellect.

-This means Trump’s public vindictiveness and pettiness should be well-known to the American public by now.
+This means Trump’s vindictiveness and pettiness should be well-known to the American public by now.

 While Trump’s attacks on those who testified against him in his impeachment trial are well-known, it’s worth remembering some earlier events that were all prelude to his current attacks on his critics.
 This is a history of behavior that will be with him until he dies.
-It’s part of his pathology and threatens to carry the nation down with him.
+It’s part of his pathology, threatening to carry the nation down with him.

 For instance, around 2017, Trump criticized Judge Gonzalo Curiel, who presided over one of the cases against Trump University and ordered the release of documents related to that case.
 In this instance, Trump accused the judge of being prejudiced against him because he is of Mexican descent, even though the judge was born in Indiana.

-Trump’s recent attacks on a Federal judge who made rulings against this interest in Trump University are not new.
+Trump’s recent attacks on a Federal judge who ruled against this interest in Trump University are not new.
 Such attacks are part of Trump’s personality and his way of doing business.
 He does not cope well when things don’t go his way.

-Just ask former securities analyst Marvin Roffman, who in April 1990 worked at the Philadelphia securities firm of Janney Montgomery Scott.
-When Roffman was quoted in a Wall Street Journal interview that bondholders should sell junk bonds issued on Trump’s newly-opened Taj Mahal Casino in Atlantic City, New Jersey, Trump went ballistic and decided to go for blood.
+Just ask former securities analyst Marvin Roffman, who, in April 1990, worked at the Philadelphia securities firm of Janney Montgomery Scott.
+When Roffman was quoted in a Wall Street Journal interview as saying that bondholders should sell junk bonds issued on Trump’s newly opened Taj Mahal Casino in Atlantic City, New Jersey, Trump went ballistic and decided to go for blood.

-As reported by Jonathan Laing in this complete Barron’s article, Roffman said the $675 million in junk bonds, issued at 14%, were not sufficiently secured by casino revenues to pay the interest.
-At the time, the Trump organization said the casino would be “The Eighth Wonder of the World.”
+As Jonathan Laing reports in this complete Barron’s article, Roffman said the $675 million in junk bonds, issued at 14%, were not sufficiently secured by casino revenues to pay the interest.
+The Trump organization then said the casino would be “The Eighth Wonder of the World.”

 The “people I don’t take too seriously are the critics—except when they stand in the way of my projects.”